SteamNix/SteamNix/README.md

 SteamOS like experience on NixOS.
 Clean quiet boot like on SteamDeck.
 Two second shutdown time.
 Meant for those who primarily use SSH, but would like a SteamOS experience for games.
 Ditch your expensive laptop and use your gaming PC for VS-Code development!
 VS-Code server, Docker and libvirt preinstalled.

 # Requirements
 * Desktop or laptop PC, preferably with AMD GPU or iGPU.
-(For SteamDeck, see https://github.com/Jovian-Experiments/Jovian-NixOS)
 * Disable Secure Boot

 # Features
 * Zero Desktop Bloat.
 Gamescope is used as window manager.
+* Uses Jovian-Experiment for full compatability with SteamDecks and AMD based PCs
 * Latest CachyOS Kernel and BORE Kernel Scheduler
 * Clean, textless boot.
 Similar to SteamDeck bootup.
 Minus the Splash logo.
 * Read-only system files and binaries to prevent corruption or malware.